opulo-inc/docs/docs/openpnp/v4-1/preflight/nozzle-prep/index.md

 Stop if too much lubricant is applied.

-The openings in the CP40 nozzle tips are extremely small.
+<div> The openings in the CP40 nozzle tips are extremely small.</div>

-Excess lubricant can easily clog the tip.
+<div> Excess lubricant can easily clog the tip. </div>

 Only a very small amount is needed.

 </div> <div class="good-to-know"> <div class="good-to-know-title"> Good to Know </div>

 It is best to lubricate all nozzle tips early on.
-Proper lubrication makes future automatic nozzle tip changes much smoother and prevents the O-rings from wearing prematurely.
+<div> Proper lubrication makes future automatic nozzle tip changes much smoother and prevents the O-rings from wearing prematurely. </div>

 </div>